mjkerrison/obsidian-simple-kanban/README.md

 More schema detail lives in `docs/boards-json.md`.

+## Drag and Drop

+- Drag a card into another column to change its status tag.
+- Requirements: both source and destination columns must define `statusTag`.
+- Completed-only columns (`showCompleted: true` or `type: "completed"`) are not droppable.
+- Only top-level tasks are draggable (subtasks are not).
+- Only the board’s `statusTag`s are modified; other tags (e.g., `#todo`) are preserved.
+- Drag-and-drop does not change completion state; use the checkbox to complete.

 ## Global Task Filter

 To align with Tasks plugin behavior, you can restrict which checklist items are treated as tasks at all: